Roenbaeck/unstruct/README.md

 | `-p, --parser <filename>` | The configuration file specifying the parsing rules [default: "unstruct.parser"] |
 | `-q, --quiet` | If specified the program will not output any text |

+## Help
+Feel free to fork and help out!
+We need help with at least:

+* Testing different XML files (very early stages of development).
+* Making it more robust (there’s practically no error handling).
+* Improving it in terms of performance and functionality.